Invest in Your Future: Join the iCLEM Summer Program! Click Here to Apply

 The Introductory College Level Experience in Microbiology (iCLEM) is a paid summer science intensive for economically disadvantaged high school sophomores and juniors.
-The program seeks to broaden students’ understanding of biotechnology, microbiology, and biofuels.
-In addition to completing a research project, the program also exposes students to career exploration and preparation for the college application process.
+The program seeks to broaden students’ understanding of biotechnology, microbiology, and biomanufacturing.
+In addition to completing a research project, the program exposes students to career exploration and prepares them for the college application process.

 To be eligible for iCLEM, you must meet all the following requirements.
 Due to the nature of our program funding, we are unable to make any exceptions:

-(2) be currently enrolled as a sophomore or junior at a high school in Alameda, Contra Costa, or San Francisco County;
+Be currently enrolled as a sophomore or junior in high school.

-(4) have a GPA of at least 2.5 and passed Algebra 1 and Biology;
+Have a GPA of at least 2.5 and have passed Algebra 1 and Biology.

 • Learn fundamental concepts in microbiology, molecular biology, biochemistry, biofuels, and synthetic biology.